|Module Code: FR260|

-We examine three short fictional texts alongside excerpts of memoirs written by French women locked in asylums against their will, who all claimed to be sane.
-We also examine the earliest published clinical reports of anorexia nervosa (or anorexie hystérique in French).
+We examine three short fictional texts alongside memoirs written by French women locked in asylums against their will, who claimed to be sane.
 We will learn about the process of 'listening' to the voices of psychiatric patients, and consider the validity of their indictment of a medico-legal system that contained and marginalized them without really treating them.
 We will also ask whether 'madness' and 'reason' are polar opposites, or whether we may detect irrational thought in official medical discourse as well as perfectly reasonable assertions in the stories told by 'insane' or neurotic women.

-This module may capture your interest if you took the First Year course 'Strategies for Reading French Texts' (FR118) and enjoyed discussing racial identity and alienation (in Condé); Gender and Sexuality; Foucault and Psychoanalysis.
+This module may capture your interest if you took the First Year course 'The Story of Modern France' and enjoyed discussing racial identity and alienation (in Condé); Gender and Sexuality; Foucault, and the theme of self and other.

-Please note that some of these texts contain graphic depictions of eating disorders, racism, extreme mental distress/disorder and some allusions to sexual abuse.
-If you think you are likely to find engaging with such material in an academic context difficult then you would be well advised not to choose this module.
+Please note that some of these texts contain depictions of psychological distress, racism, personality disorder and some allusions to sexual abuse.
+If you think you are likely to find engaging with such material in an academic context difficult then you are advised not to choose this module.

 - Madame de Duras, Ourika (1824): folioplus classiques edition. (for purchase)*